DUI ADSAC Assessment Oklahoma City

 Is there a place where I can take the ADSAC assessment cheaper?

-In most cases, no. If your license is revoked due to a DUI, DWI, APC, DUID, or other alcohol or drug related offenses, the assessment will determine a level of intervention to place you.
+In most cases, no. If your license is revoked due to a DUI, DWI, APC, DUID, or other alcohol or drug-related offenses, the assessment will determine a level of intervention to place you.
 You will need to follow through and complete the recommended classes or treatment program before we can issue you the certificate of completion, also known as the red stamp.
 However, if you have already completed a prior intervention that meets or exceeds your recommendation according the ODMHSAS guidelines, then we will issue you the red stamp.

 Can I possibly not complete any classes after the ADSAC assessment?